rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 ---
 permalink: using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts/
-audit_date:
+audit_date: '2018-03-16'
 title: Use Swift Signal resources with Cloud Orchestration user data scripts
 type: article
 created_date: '2015-07-24'
 created_by: Mike Asthalter
-last_modified_date: '2016-05-02'
+last_modified_date: '2018-03-16'
-last_modified_by: Stephanie
+last_modified_by: Kate Dougherty
 product: Cloud Orchestration
 product_url: cloud-orchestration
 ---

+### Introduction

-`OS::Heat::SwiftSignal` can be used to coordinate resource creation with notifications/signals that could be coming from sources external or internal to the stack.
-It is often used in conjunction with `OS::Heat::SwiftSignalHandle` resource.
+The `OS::Heat::SwiftSignal` resource can be used to coordinate resource creation with signals coming from sources that are external or internal to the stack.
+This resource is often used in conjunction with the
+`OS::Heat::SwiftSignalHandle` resource.

-`SwiftSignalHandle` is used to create a temporary URL, and this URL is used by applications and scripts to send signals. `SwiftSignal` resource waits on this URL for a specified number of signals in a given time.
+The `SwiftSignalHandle` resource is used to create a temporary URL that is used by applications and scripts to send signals.
+The `SwiftSignal` resource waits on this URL for a specified number of `SUCCESS` signals within a specified amount of time.
+The temporary URL is created using Rackspace Cloud Files.

-In the following example template, you will set up a single node Linux server that signals success or failure of `user_data` script execution at a given URL.
+The following tutorial will walk you through the process of setting up a single-node Linux server that signals success or failure of `user_data` script execution at a given URL.

-Start by adding the top-level template sections:
+### Add the top-level template sections

+Add the following information at the top of the template:

     heat_template_version: 2014-10-16

     description: |
-      Single node linux server with swift signaling.
+      A single-node linux server with swift signaling.

     resources:

     outputs:

-### Resources section

 #### Add a `SwiftSignalHandle` resource

-`SwiftSignalHandle` is a resource to create a temporary URL to receive notification/signals.
-Note that the temporary URL is created using Rackspace Cloud Files.
+In the resources section, add a `SwiftSignalHandle` resource.
+The following code example shows how to add this resource:

     signal_handle:
       type: "OS::Heat::SwiftSignalHandle"

-#### Add `SwiftSignal` resource
+#### Add a `SwiftSignal` resource

-The `SwiftSignal` resource waits for a specified number of "SUCCESS" signals (the number is provided as `count` property) on the given URL (`handle` property).
-The stack will be marked as a failure if the specified number of signals are not received in the given `timeout`, or if a non "SUCCESS" signal is received such as a "FAILURE".
-A data string and a reason string may be attached along with the success or failure notification.
-The data string is an attribute that can be displayed as template output.
+In the resources section, add a `SwiftSignal` resource.

+The URL is provided in the `handle` property, and the number of signals is provided in the `count` property.

+The following example shows how to add a `SwiftSignal` resource that waits for `600` seconds to receive one signal on the `handle`.

     wait_on_server:
       type: OS::Heat::SwiftSignal